Film festivals in the COVID-19 era

 Then, suddenly, audiences couldn’t physically attend cinemas or film festivals.
 Sitting in a darkened room and staring at a huge screen with fellow movie buffs is one of life’s great pleasures, but for months it was wiped from humanity’s social repertoire.
 In much of the world, that’s still the case, including in Melbourne as this year’s Melbourne International Film Festival approaches (festival trailer below).
 MIFF cancelled its physical festival back in April, then announced an online-only event in May, so the show will still go on — but in a vastly different form.

 Spending a night, several, or an entire weekend binging one’s way through a streaming platform’s offerings has long become part of cultural life; however linking that habit with viewing the latest and greatest in world cinema is a COVID-19-era leap.
 MIFF will provide viewers around with access to more than 100 films, including both features and shorts, making a sizeable effort to give its patrons an at-home festival experience.
-Big-name titles abound, too, including Berlinale competition entry First Cow, Pablo Larrain’s Ema, and much-talked-about German movies such as Exile, No Hard Feelings and The Trouble with Being Born.
+Big-name titles abound, too, including Berlinale competition entry First Cow, Pablo Larrain’s Ema, and much-talked-about German movies such as Exile, No Hard Feelings and Lara.
 Some will be available to stream whenever the viewer likes during the festival’s August 6–23 dates, while others will only be made available for specific windows, meaning that audiences will need to plan out a schedule just as they would in-person.

 The online possibilities